 - Carefully research any medications, contraceptives, or other factors that can impact hormone levels and consider natural options.

 - Exercise regularly, preferably with an exercise that supports lymph health.

 - Don’t stress, sleep well, and work to naturally balance hormones (which will improve many other aspects of life as well!)

 This is obviously a very complex subject with many factors that contribute.
 Above are a few of the ways I’ve chosen to support healthy breasts.
-It is by no means an exhaustive list, and certainly not a replacement for self-exams, screenings or advice from a medical professional.
+It is by no means an exhaustive list, and certainly not a replacement for self-exams, diagnostic screenings like mammograms or thermography, or advice from a medical professional.

 So, I’m comfy in my coobie bra, sipping a cup of herbal tea and jumping on a mini-trampoline occasionally… do you do anything natural to help improve the health of your breasts?
 Share below!